top of page

 Currently, for large-scale municipal water and wastewater treatment plants, due to the extreme requirements for treatment capacity, cost, and reliability, mercury-containing medium-pressure ultraviolet lamp systems remain the most cost-effective and widely used choice.

-However, in fields with higher requirements for safety, environmental protection, and flexibility, such as homes, commercial buildings, food and beverage processing, and small laboratories, mercury-free UV-C LED technology is rapidly gaining market share.
+However, in fields with higher requirements for safety, environmental protection, and flexibility—such as homes, commercial buildings, food and beverage processing, and small laboratories—mercury-free UV-C LED technology is rapidly gaining market share.
 It is seen as a clear trend to replace mercury-containing lamps in the future.
+With technological advancements and cost reductions, the application range of UV-C LEDs will become increasingly wider.

-• Traditional UV Lamps: high flow rate (drinking water plants, sewage treatment plants).
+• Traditional UV Lamps: High flow rate (drinking water plants, sewage treatment plants).

 IV.
 Market Dynamics and Future Outlook